SouravDhumal/SRM_STEP_Program/README.md

-🌱 Development Branch – STEP Java Use Cases

-📌 About This Branch

-This Development branch contains the implementation of Use Cases (UC 1 – UC 8) developed as part of the STEP Java learning program at SRM Institute of Science and Technology.
-These programs demonstrate different Java programming concepts and help in building a strong understanding of object-oriented programming and problem solving.
+👨‍💻 About Me

+Hello!
+I am Sourav Dhumal, a Computer Science student at SRM Institute of Science and Technology, KTR.
+This repository contains my assignments, practice programs, and projects completed as part of the STEP (Student Talent Enhancement Program).

+📚 About STEP

+The STEP Program is designed to strengthen students' programming skills, logical thinking, and problem-solving abilities.
+Through this program, students learn core programming concepts and build a strong technical foundation for their engineering journey.

+💻 What You Will Find in This Repository

+This repository includes:
+📝 Java programming assignments
+🧠 Practice problems and solutions
+📂 Mini exercises from STEP classes

+📖 Topics Covered

+☕ Java Programming
+🧮 Problem Solving in Java

-🎯 Purpose
+🎯 Purpose of This Repository

-The purpose of this branch is to:
+The goal of this repository is to:
-🧠 Practice Java programming concepts
-📚 Implement STEP assignments step by step
-🛠 Improve coding and logical thinking skills
-📈 Track development progress across multiple use cases
+📈 Track my learning progress in the STEP program

-💻 Technologies Used
+💡 Improve my Java programming skills
+🧠 Practice logical thinking and coding regularly
+📂 Maintain a structured record of my work

+🛠️ Tools & Technologies

 ☕ Java
 🧑‍💻 VS Code